acgrobman/cs121-project/README.md

 ## Context
 This application is a work-in-progess being built as a part of the Software Development course at Harvey Mudd College.
-In accordance with class priciples, this is posted publicly on GitHub.
+In accordance with class principles, this is posted publicly on GitHub.
 Any use of this repository must be consistent with the [Honor Code](https://www.hmc.edu/ashmc/honor-code/).

 ## Setup